 This will be a bridge between the architect and developers in the scale of the proposals and the authorities in the scale of the overall borough and the local community to easily interact and understand, browse and test and decide what is best to be approved.

-Every decision can be tested in a life-like urban fabric, modeled based on accuracy.
+Every decision can be tested in a life-like urban fabric, modelled based on accuracy.

 This is open to be experienced not only on a screen but also on alternative mediums such as Oculus Rift.